mdciotti/QuickHAC-mockups/README.md

 To build everything, run `make all`.

 If you add a new style, make sure to add an `@import` rule for it in the `main.scss` file.
 If you add a new template or script, make sure to add it in the `Makefile`.
-Please note that scripts are currently just copied, not compiled (write them in JS for now), and that I will eventually switch to TypeScript.

 ## To Do